-7 1
+-9 - 1

 Bachelors Programs Masters Programs Doctoral Programs

 TOEFL Paper 490 500 525

-TOEFL Online 57 61 71
+TOEFL iBT 57 61 71

-TOEFL PC 163 173 197

 IELTS 6.5 7 7

 Duolingo 90 90 95

 - 2. Present documentation for the equivalent of at least one year of secondary or post-secondary education in English.
 Completion through advanced intermediate level at any other accredited language program, to be assessed on a case by case basis. - 3.
 One semester of freshman composition with grade B or higher at an accredited U.S College/University.